audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     not been tested, and is known to have a number of issues with both reliability and useability.
 Patches to improve both will be welcomed.

+ * Debian-derived Linux only: Audacity configure script does not detect libsoundtouch on the system and so Change Pitch and Change Tempo effects are disabled.
+This is a debian bug (#476699), which can be worked around by symlinking /usr/lib/pkgconfig/soundtouch-1.0.pc to /usr/lib/pkgconfig/libSoundTouch.pc

  * Linux only: Playback may fail with no devices detected if using OSS emulation under ALSA.